arhoy/rentalyeg.ca/README.md

-# Rental YEG
+# LiveTreo

-## Rental YEG website.
+## LiveTreo website.
 Find an affordable place to rent in Edmonton today